 Lower Green Road, Pembury, Kent TN2

-A very modest chapel of no particular architectural or historic interest, located in a conservation area.
+A very modest chapel and hall, of no particular architectural or historic interest but located in a conservation area.

 The church hall is the dominant building on the site and is a typically utilitarian 1960s structure.
 The little chapel is set at right-angles, forming an L and with a folding screen between the two.
 Next to the chapel, and constructed at the same time, are a store, office and lobby giving separate access.
 The chapel is built of brick to match the hall and has a monopitch roof, which pitches down from the altar.
 There are no windows but the chapel is lit from a rooflight which runs across its width above the altar.
 The walls inside are finished in fair-faced brick and the altar slab is built into the wall, interrupting a pair of brick pilasters.
 The furnishings are generally from elsewhere and mention may be made of the tabernacle, built into the wall, which has a bejewelled brass door.